nitin27may/mean-docker/README.md

 ![Expressjs Build](https://github.com/nitin27may/mean-docker/workflows/Expressjs%20Build/badge.svg)
 ![Angular Build](https://github.com/nitin27may/mean-docker/workflows/Angular%20Build/badge.svg)
 ![Nginx Build](https://github.com/nitin27may/mean-docker/workflows/Nginx%20Build/badge.svg)
-# MEAN (Stack) using Docker
+# MEAN Stack Project Template with Docker and Bootstrap 5

 ### Overview
-This project demonstrates a MEAN (MongoDB, Express, Angular, NodeJS) stack application running on Docker.
+This project demonstrates a MEAN (**MongoDB, Express, Angular, NodeJS**) stack application running on Docker.
 It is an ideal starting point for creating a full-stack web application and demonstrates both development and production setups using Docker.
 Additionally, it showcases using GitHub Actions for building and pushing Docker images to Docker Hub.

 The architecture of the application while running: